 Use interactive questions to help reinforce content.
 If they get the answer right, you can reinforce why the right answer was important.
 However, if they get it wrong, it’s very important to quickly correct any misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong information.
 In addition to leaving them with the right answer, tell them why the information is important – this will leave them with a lingering takeaway message.
 If you can use interactive questions or games to help engage your learners, learning will be even more effective.
 However, as above, using several, information-heavy slides in a row with no reinforcement is something to avoid.

-4. Applying gamification
+4. Applying gamification to a micro lesson plan

 Playing games makes for effective learning, but making your lessons competitive (and even rewarding) will further improve effectiveness.
 There are various methods for doing this (they’ll ultimately depend on which learning management system you use) but scoring answers, setting time limits and awarding stars for completing tasks within the lesson all increase learners’ engagement.
 Completionists get enticed to collect all of the stars if they see there are more available for a course that they just took.
 Be generous though – don’t give out one star after they’ve sat through 20 slides!
 Offering real prizes for best performance or simply completing a course on time naturally acts as a learning incentive.